martineztcindy/martineztcindy.github.io/README.md

 The dataset for this project was obtained from Kaggle that consisted of two files, one containing images as JPEG images and the other as XML files containing bounding box information in Pascal Visual Object Classes (VOC) format as shown below.
 This format is commonly used for computer vision tasks since it annotates objects within images.

-***INSERT IMAGE***
-Figure 2: Sample XML file showing Pascal VOC format

 Since I worked on a Google Collab workspace, I was able to upload the dataset to my GoogleDrive into two folders (labels and images).
 As mention, since the XML files were all in Pascal VOC format, I was able to easily parse through all the files to extract the bounding box coordinates of only the objects labeled “aggregate reticulocyte” using xml.etree.ElementTree.
 I also extracted the image file name to confirm the bounding box information was being extracted correctly.
 These lists of coordinates were added to another data list that was then converted into a DataFrame to handle the data more efficiently.

 ![dataframe example](https://github.com/martineztcindy/martineztcindy.github.io/blob/main/Capture.PNG?raw=true)
 ![XML file](https://github.com/martineztcindy/martineztcindy.github.io/blob/main/Capture2.PNG?raw=true)

-*Figure 3: Comparing the information in the dataframe to the corresponding 001173.xml file*
+*Figure 2: Comparing the information in the dataframe to the corresponding 001173.xml file*

 Now, we have 1001 images, considering the division based on bounding box information.
 Ultimately, this means that a single image might contribute to both the training or testing sets, introducing bias to the results.
 Another approach would be to only select the first unique instance in the list of data.
 However, this would involve data augmentation to ensure diversity, but this can introduce noise.